LivePersonInc/knowledge-center-archive/_release/May2021/week-of-may-3rd.md

 The metrics will be exposed as hidden fields, which LivePerson CSMs or brands with customization features can unhide and use  in the dashboard.
 Exposed metrics:
 For metric AVG.
-WAIT TIME FOR FIRST HUMAN AGENT RESPONSE (= FIRST HUMAN MESSAGE DUR DAYS/ TOTAL NO OF FIRST HUMAN MESSAGE DUR DAYS)
+WAIT TIME FOR FIRST HUMAN AGENT RESPONSE (= FIRST HUMAN MESSAGE DUR DAYS / TOTAL NO OF FIRST HUMAN MESSAGE DUR DAYS)
 For metric AVG.
 TIME TO FIRST RESPONSE FROM AGENT ASSIGNMENT (-  NullToZero(([FIRST RESPONSE FROM AGENT ASSIGNMENT] / [TOTAL NO OF FIRST RESPONSE FROM AGENT ASSIGNMENT]))

 ## [Analytics Builder]  Customer Type and Customer Status attributes were added to the Messaging Performance Dashboard.